 Harris County assumes responsibility for the maintenance of public roads constructed within the boundaries of the District.
+Additionally, during the current year the District constructed detention facilities to serve the District on property owned by Harris County.
 Accordingly, these facilities are considered to be capital assets of Harris County, not the District.
-For the year ended August 31, 2016, the District recorded transfers to other governments in the amount of \$991,147 for road facilities constructed within the District.
+For the year ended August 31, 2017, the District recorded transfers to other governments in the amount of \$2,832,874 for road and detention facilities constructed within the District.